Exploration High School

 School values

 Exploration High School (ExHS)—a public school for public good—is led by students, powered by teachers, & rooted in community.
-Their premise: in a world surrounded by accelerating cultural, technological, political, & societal change, conventional educational models are hopelessly outdated.
+Their premise: in a world surrounded by fast-moving cultural, technological, political, & societal change, traditional educational models are hopelessly outdated.
 Their mission is to empower young people to be changemakers in the community, as they actively learn to navigate this complex world.

 Discipline Policy